 A procedure that uses a computer to create a 3- or 4-dimensional image of the tumor to allow physicians to locate and dose high amounts of radiation to the area.
-By knowing the size and location, they can focus on that single area, minimizing radiation exposure to healthy tissue.
+By knowing the size and location, a single area may be focused upon, thus minimizing radiation exposure to healthy tissue.

 Some of our specific 3 & 4 dimensional radiation therapy options include: